laurilehmijoki/s3_website/README.md

 Here's how you can get started:

+* Create AWS API credentials that have sufficient permissions to S3
 * Go to your website directory
 * Run `s3_website cfg create`.
-It generates a configuration file called `s3_website.yml`
+This generates a configuration file called `s3_website.yml`.
-* Edit it with your details (you can use [ERB](http://ruby-doc.org/stdlib-1.9.3/libdoc/erb/rdoc/ERB.html) in the file)
+* Put your AWS credentials and the S3 bucket name into the file
 * Run `s3_website cfg apply`.
 This will configure your bucket to function as an S3 website.
 If the bucket does not exist, the command will create it for you.
 * Run `s3_website push` to push your website to S3.
 Congratulations!
 You are live.

-`s3_website` attempts to be a command-line interface tool that is easy to understand and use.
-For example, `s3_website --help` should print you all the things it can perform.
-Please create an issue if you think the tool is incomprehensible or inconsistent.

 ### Using environment variables